5l1v3r1/LDAPPER/README.md

     optional arguments:
       -h, --help            show this help message and exit --domain DOMAIN, -D DOMAIN
                             Domain
       --user USER, -U USER  Username
       --password PASSWORD, -P PASSWORD
                             Password
       --server SERVER, -S SERVER
                             DC IP or resolvable name (can be comma-delimited list for round-robin) --basedn BASEDN, -b BASEDN
-                        Base DN should typically be "dc=", followed by the long domain name with periods replaced with ",dc=" --search SEARCH, -s SEARCH
+                            Base DN should typically be "dc=", followed by the long domain name with periods replaced with ",dc=".
+Will attempt to derive it if not provided, via DNS.
+      --search SEARCH, -s SEARCH
                             LDAP search string or number indicating custom search from "Custom Searches" list --maxrecords MAXRECORDS, -m MAXRECORDS
                             Maximum records to return (Default is 100), 0 means all.
       --pagesize PAGESIZE, -p PAGESIZE
                             Number of records to return on each pull (Default is 10).
 Should be <= max records.
       --delay DELAY, -d DELAY
                             Millisecond delay between paging requests (Defaults to 0).
       --format {plain,json,json_tiny}, -f {plain,json,json_tiny}
                             Format of output (Default is "plain"), can be: plain, json. json_tiny --encryption {1,2,3}, -n {1,2,3}
                             3) Connect to 636 TLS (Default); 2) Connect 389 No TLS, but attempt STARTTLS and fallback as needed; 1) Connect to 389, Force Plaintext
+      --advanced [ADVANCED [ADVANCED ...]], -a [ADVANCED [ADVANCED ...]]
+                            Advanced way to pass options for canned searches that prompt for additional input (for multiple prompts, pass argument in the order of prompting)

     Custom Searches:
           1) Get all users
+              1.1) Get specific user (You will be prompted for the username)
           2) Get all groups (and their members)
+              2.1) Get specific group (You will be prompted for the group name)
           3) Get all printers
           4) Get all computers
+              4.1) Get specific computer (You will be prompted for the group name)
+          5) Get Domain/Enterprise Administrators
-          5) Search for Unconstrained SPN Delegations (Potential Priv-Esc)
+          6) Search for Unconstrained SPN Delegations (Potential Priv-Esc)
-          6) Search for Accounts where PreAuth is not required.
+          7) Search for Accounts where PreAuth is not required.
 (ASREPROAST)
-          7) All User SPNs (KERBEROAST)
+          8) Search for User SPNs (KERBEROAST)
-         *8) Show All LAPS LA Passwords (that you can see)
+        * 9) Show All LAPS LA Passwords (that you can see)
-          9) Show All Quest Two-Factor Seeds (if you have access)
+         10) Show All Quest Two-Factor Seeds (if you have access)
-         10) Oracle "orclCommonAttribute" SSO password hash *11) Oracle "userPassword" SSO password hash
+         11) Oracle "orclCommonAttribute" SSO password hash *12) Oracle "userPassword" SSO password hash

     Starred items have never been tested in an environment where they could be verified, so please let me know if they work.